Vardar Macedonia: History

+German ethnic map of Yugoslavia from 1940.
+Macedonians are depicted as a separate community, and described as claimed by Serbs and Bulgarians, but generally attributed to the last ones.

 Borders of the modern geographical region of Macedonia, divided by the national boundaries of the neighboring countries.
 Vardar Macedonia, encompassing North Macedonia; Trgovište, Preševo and Elez Han municipalities in Serbia.
 Pirin Macedonia, part of southwestern Bulgaria.
 Macedonia (Greece), part of northern Greece.
 It also includes parts of eastern-most Albania.

-Vardar Macedonia (Macedonian and Вардарска Македонија) is a historical term referring to the northern part of the broader Macedonian region, roughly corresponding to present-day North Macedonia.
-The name derives from the Vardar River and is primarily associated with the period of Serbian (1912–1918) and later Yugoslav rule (1918–1991).